Royal Thai Armed Forces: Conscription

 All conscripts in the Thai military are assigned the rank of Private, Seaman, or Aircraftman (OR-1), and they retain this rank throughout their service, regardless of their educational qualifications.
 Their wages are subject to increase after completing basic training and with time-in-grade.

 It is reported by some sources that a significant number of conscripts, over half according to these claims, are utilized as servants to senior officers or clerks in military cooperative shops.
-However, it is important to note that the placement of conscripts, irrespective of their volunteer status and educational background, is typically determined by the operational needs of their respective service branches.
+However, the placement of conscripts, irrespective of their volunteer status and educational background, is typically determined by the operational needs of their respective service branches.
 The most common roles assigned include infantryman for Royal Thai Army conscripts, Royal Marine for Royal Thai Navy conscripts, and security forces specialist for Royal Thai Air Force conscripts.
 Their duties can vary, encompassing military operations, manning security checkpoints, force generation, and performing manual labor or clerical tasks as required by their unit.

 Upon completing their service, conscripts are presented with the option to reenlist.
 In April 2020, for instance, only 5,460 out of 42,000 conscripts eligible for discharge at the end of the month chose to continue their service in the military.

 Top government officials in Thailand maintain that conscription is essential for the country.
 However, there is an ongoing debate regarding the necessity and effectiveness of conscription in 21st-century Thailand.
 Critics argue that, as of 2019, the external threats to Thailand are minimal.
 This perspective seems to align with Thailand's new National Security Plan, published in the Royal Gazette on November 22, 2019.
 Effective from November 19, 2019, to September 30, 2022, the plan suggests that external geopolitical threats are not significant in the forthcoming years, focusing instead on domestic issues, notably concerns about declining faith in the monarchy and political divisions.
 In September 2023, the Defence Minister announced that conscription will be gradually abolished from April 2024 to 2027.

 Amnesty International, in a report from March 2020, alleges that Thai military conscripts are subjected to institutionalized abuse, which is often overlooked by military authorities.
 The report describes this practice as a "long-standing open secret in Thai society".
 One notable case cited by Amnesty occurred in 2011, involving the death of Wichian Pueksom, allegedly due to torture by 10 officers.
 In 2023, eight soldiers involved in his death were convicted of causing bodily harm and received sentences of only 2-4 years in prison.